The natural progression of rock climbing

 Sport climbing gear

-For sport climbing, you’ll need to invest much more in gear than bouldering.
+You’ll need to invest much more in gear for sport climbing than bouldering.
 You’ll need a 60 to 70-meter dynamic rope, harness, climbing shoes, chalk bag, 12 to 20 quickdraws, belay devices, safety slings, and carabiners.
 This will easily set you back around $800.

 Traditional climbing